Eomm/blog-posts/posts/03-to-production.md

 ### CI database

-Thanks to Actions this step is simple too:
+Thanks to GitHub Actions this step can be done with this configuration in the `ci.yml` file:

 ```yml
   - name: Start MongoDB